Wealthsimple vs. RBC InvestEase in 2023

 Certified Portfolio Advisors are fiduciaries, which means that they’re legally required to give you advice in your own best interests.
 Not all “financial advisors” are registered, and you can have confidence in the ones who are.

 When you’re looking at robo-advisors or Canadian online brokers, having real people you can talk to is not a given.
 The teams of actual accredited humans on call for Wealthsimple and RBC are just one reason why they’re among the best robo-advisors in Canada.

 The bottom line here is that both Wealthsimple Invest and RBC InvestEase are good robo-advisors and offer an excellent way for Canadians to benefit from index investing.

 They’re both reliable, offer a good selection of ETFs, and have solid customer service where real people are available daily to answer your questions.

-If you’re a long-time RBC customer and you’d like a great all-in-one banking experience, RBC Investease won’t let you down.
+If you’re a long-time RBC customer and you’d like a great all-in-one banking experience, RBC InvestEase won’t let you down.
 It integrates smoothly with RBC’s online banking and provides everything you want from a decent robo-advisor.
-It also has more socially responsible investment options for slightly less money, so give it serious consideration if you want to know you’re only supporting ethical companies.
+It also has more socially responsible investment options, so give it serious consideration if SRIs are important to you.